Are you consistently putting out the best content you can and still seeing a high bounce rate?

 - Decent font size and line height

 If your font sizes are too small, it may be difficult for people to read.
-I’m not that old yet, but I spend a lot of time on a computer each day and it makes my eyes tired.
+I’m not that old yet, but I spend a lot of time on a computer each day and it tires my eyes.
 It’s so much easier on my tired eyes to read a nice big, open font with ample spacing between each line.

 Aim for about 16px in font size and a line-height of 1.5 (One and a half times the size of the font).